 Engineering is a well-respected profession that is used as a foundation for a variety of careers in industry, medicine, law, government, and consulting.
 Engineering majors hold eight of the top ten spots on the list of top-paid majors for bachelor's degree graduates, according to the National Association of Colleges and Employers (NACE).
 On average, 93-98 percent of graduates are employed in their field of study or pursuing advanced education within seven months of graduation.

-Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students in the College of Engineering.
-Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.
-EPD offers individual advising and class presentations on résumé and cover letter preparation, job and internship search strategies, interviewing skills, and job offer evaluation.
+Engineering Career Services develops and promotes experiential education and professional opportunities for students in the College of Engineering.
+Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including engineering career fairs and other programming related to career development.